Verified-Intelligence/abCROWN_Control_Tutorial/README.md

 # α,β-CROWN Control Tutorial

-This repo accompanies the ACC 2026 tutorial: [Bridging Control with Neural Network Verifier alpha-beta-CROWN:
+This repository accompanies the ACC 2026 tutorial: [Bridging Control with Neural Network Verifier α,β-CROWN: A Tutorial](https://arxiv.org/pdf/2605.26577).

-A Tutorial](https://arxiv.org/pdf/2605.26577).
-This repository contains a standalone control tutorial notebook and the assets it needs:
+It provides a standalone tutorial notebook and the supporting assets needed to run the examples:

 - `control_tutorial.ipynb`
 - `figures/`
 - `neural_lyapunov_dependency/pendulum_discrete_state_feedback_quadratic.pt`

-It provides code examples to demonstrate various applications of α,β-CROWN in control problems, including reachability analysis, Lyapunov stability verification, and optimizing an MPC objective.
+The tutorial demonstrates several applications of α,β-CROWN to control problems, including reachability analysis, Lyapunov stability verification, and MPC objective optimization.
+Its goal is to show how α,β-CROWN can be used in control-oriented verification and optimization workflows, rather than to explain the underlying verification algorithms in detail.

+For readers interested in the neural network verification algorithms behind α,β-CROWN, a more detailed tutorial is available at [neural-network-verification.com](https://neural-network-verification.com/).

 ## 1. Install α,β-CROWN